You'd think the most original depiction of the modern American family since The Sopranos would reel in countless viewers and a big sack full of Emmys.

 Week after week, they endure the indignities of frustrating jobs, grapple with narrow minded co-workers or neighbors, usher up laughter in spite of family arguments, and do the best with what they have.

-While the Dillon High School Panthers football team wins or loses, the true heart of the story lingers, like life so often does, somewhere in between.Whether it's Tyra Collette (Adrianne Palicki), a teenager battling her own low expectations, even as she sees what that did for her bitter single mother, or Jason Street (Scott Porter), the handicapped star quarterback trying to find a life that makes sense now that his dreams have died, the characters of Friday Night Lights are made to face their weaknesses.
+While the Dillon High School Panthers football team wins or loses, the true heart of the story lingers, like life so often does, somewhere in between.Whether it's Tyra Collette (Adrianne Palicki), a teenager battling her own low expectations, even as she sees what that did for her bitter single mother, or Jason Street (Scott Porter), the handicapped star quarterback trying to find a life that makes sense now that his dreams have died, the characters of

 These kids have to dig deep.
 They may frustrate or anger us, but we always find ourselves cheering them on in the end.